gwagner57/oes/README.md

 which is a *Discrete Event Simulation* paradigm combining object-oriented modeling with the simulation approach of *event scheduling*.

+For simplicity, all of these simulators have a minimalistic user interface.

+The minimal version of an Object Event Simulator is *OES Core 0* with about 220 lines of code in JavaScript.

+The simulators OES Core 1-3 incrementally extend OES Core 0 by adding further features.

 ## OES Core 0

-OES Core0 is the minimal architecture for an OE simulator, supporting
+OES Core 0 is the minimal architecture for an OE simulator, supporting

 - model variables
 - object types and event types (including exogenous event types with recurrence/nextEvent functions)